-A big thanks to Cricut for sponsoring this post by providing me with the machine to make this project!
+Learn how to sew an infinity scarf that is created from custom-printed fabric.
+Use your Cricut machine to create a stencil to create a custom fabric design.
+A big thanks to Cricut for sponsoring this post by providing me with the machine to do this project!
 Affiliate links are included in this post.

-Today I’m going to share with you the first project of a really fun blog series that I’ll be involved in this fall.
-I’m very exited about it and think that you guys will really like it too as it involves several free sewing and crafting tutorials.
-More about the blog series in a second… first let’s talk about printing your own fabric!
+Today, I’m going to share with you the first project of a really fun blog series that I’ll be involved in this fall.
+I’m very excited about it and think that you guys will really like it, too, as it involves several free sewing and crafting tutorials.
+More about the blog series in a second.
+First, let’s talk about printing your own fabric!

-I’ve played around with fabric stamping and freezer paper stenciling before but only in small scale.
+I’ve played around with fabric stamping and freezer paper stenciling before, but only on a small scale.
 I’ve never tried to make something larger than 5 or 6 inches across.
-A couple of weeks ago I got the idea to try to freezer paper stencil enough fabric to make a scarf!
-It took a bit of trial and error but I think the result is well worth it.
-I love the custom printed fabric that I used to make this infinity scarf.
+A couple of weeks ago, I got the idea to try to freezer paper stencil enough fabric to make a scarf!
+It took a bit of trial and error, but I think the result is well worth it.
+I love the custom-printed fabric that I used to make this infinity scarf.

-The scarf I’m wearing is made from fabric that was freezer paper stenciled using a custom stencil that I designed, then cut using my new Cricut Explore machine!
+The scarf I’m wearing is made from fabric that was freezer paper stenciled using a custom stencil that I designed and then cut using my new Cricut Explore machine!

-Remember that fun blog series I was talking about??
-Well I’m participating in Cricut’s Next Design Team Star blog contest.
-Each month myself and several other very talented bloggers will design and share projects with you based around a certain theme.
+Remember that fun blog series I was talking about?
+Well, I’m participating in Cricut’s Next Design Team Star blog contest.
+Each month, several other very talented bloggers will design and share projects based on a certain theme with you.

 This month’s assignment was Fashion.
-Each blogger is also assigned to a team then as a team they select a theme for all of their projects.
+Each blogger is also assigned to a team, and as a team, they select a theme for all of their projects.

-Our team came up with the theme of “Designer Inspired”.
-Which brings me to my scarf.. the inspiration for the fabric on the scarf came from this gorgeous print at Serena and Lilly– oh how I love just about everything that they make.
-The herringbone design was pretty easy to make in illustrator, after I made my file, I saved it as a .jpg then uploaded it to the Cricut Design Space.
+Our team came up with the theme of “Designer Inspired,” which brings me to my scarf.
+The inspiration for the fabric on the scarf came from this gorgeous print at Serena and Lilly—oh how I love just about everything that they make.
+The herringbone design was pretty easy to make in Illustrator.
+After I made my file, I saved it as a .jpg and uploaded it to the Cricut Design Space.

 Freezer Paper